tetherball88/maras/docs/PLAYER_GUIDE.md

 - M.A.R.A.S rolls your **marriage chance**, based on:
   - Affection
   - Stats/traits (wealth, prestige, etc.)
+  - Guild memberships
+  - Social class differences
+  - Your relationship history
 - You get **Yes** or **No**:

+> For the complete technical breakdown of how marriage difficulty is calculated, see [Marriage Difficulty Configuration Guide](MarriageDifficultyConfig.md).

 #### If you get **No**:
 - You can **try again after 24 in-game hours**.